Dominik Shine: Professional

-Shine officially concluded his collegiate career on March 14, 2017, by signing an amateur tryout agreement with the Grand Rapids Griffins in the American Hockey League (AHL) for the remainder of the 2016–17 season.
+Shine concluded his collegiate career on March 14, 2017, by signing an amateur tryout agreement with the Grand Rapids Griffins in the American Hockey League (AHL) for the remainder of the 2016–17 season.
 He appeared in eight regular-season games with the Griffins, recording three assists and seven penalty minutes.
 He remained with the team as they qualified for the Calder Cup Finals but did not appear in a game as they beat the Syracuse Crunch for their second championship in five seasons.
 Following this, Shine signed a standard player's contract for the 2017–18 season.

 In his first professional season with the Griffins, Shine was invited to the Detroit Red Wings' 2017 prospects tournament where he finished with four shots on goal and was plus-1.
 Following the tournament, Shine was one of 74 players invited to their Development Camp but was reassigned to the Griffins prior to the start of the season.
 During the first three months of the season, Shine recorded two goals in 23 games and was subsequently scratched 11 times.
 Despite his slow start, he concluded the season with 16 points in 58 regular-season games and played in five postseason contests.
 Following this, Shine signed a one-year contract extension to remain with the Griffins.

 In his second full professional season with the Griffins, Shine tied with teammates Turner Elson and Dominic Turgeon for most games played during the regular season with 72.
 He played in his 100th career AHL game during a 4–3 shootout win against the Cleveland Monsters on December 29.
 Upon concluding his second season with 11 points and 53 penalty minutes, Shine signed another one-year contract.